nkreer/Fish/README.md

 - Support the entire IRC Protocol
 - Add a real commands system
 - Implement "help" commands right into the bot
-- Implement full plugin reloading without having to restart the software

 ## Contribute